Kash Patel Receives Warm Welcome From Judiciary Committee Republicans, Signaling His Nomination Will Make It to the Floor

 AP/J. Scott Applewhite

-Kash Patel, President Donald Trump's choice to be director of the FBI.
+Kash Patel, President Trump's head of the FBI.
 AP/J. Scott Applewhite

 The nomination for President Trump’s director of the FBI, Kash Patel, seems to be on its way to the Senate floor after receiving a warm welcome from Republican lawmakers on the Judiciary Committee on Thursday.
 The vitriol directed at Mr. Patel came instead from Senate Democrats, who questioned his previous support for January 6 rioters and his relationship with some far-right fringe figures.